By Charlotte Spahr

-“The results of genetic analysis confirm the diagnosis of Fragile X syndrome,” said the pediatrician.
+“The results of the genetic analysis confirm the diagnosis of Fragile X syndrome,” said the pediatrician.
 Years later, those words still bring me to tears.

 We are blessed with two sons, Nathan, 29, and Jason, 24, who both have Fragile X syndrome.
 For those of you who have never heard of Fragile X syndrome, it is the most common cause of inherited intellectual disability and the most common known genetic cause of autism.

 Our sons have many challenges.
-Nathan is higher-functioning in reading, writing and computer skills but more affected socially.
+Nathan is higher-functioning in reading, writing, and computer skills but more affected socially.
 Jason is very social, but only reads sight words and has limited writing.

 Both boys love sports, especially the Angels.
 Nathan is limited to watching games on TV, as he cannot tolerate crowds and noise.
 Jason is usually overwhelmed too, but when he’s at an Angels game, he is focused on the game and doesn’t have the usual meltdowns that are so frequent for children living with Fragile X syndrome.